Ficool

 Huh?
 Is that a rule?
 Eh, whatever.

 "Edmund, with me.
-Lilia, Tina, wait in my office," G6 commanded.
+Lilia, Tina, wait in my office."
+G6 commanded.

 "Where is this meeting hall, anyway?"
 G6 asked.

-"Ah," G6 offered a cold, monosyllabic reply that made Keith pout.
+"Ah."
+A cold, monosyllabic reply that made Keith pout.

-"The same thought occupies my mind," Dio responded.
+"The same thought occupies my mind."

-"Mother," Dio addressed her, his tone formal.
+"Mother."
+Prince Dio addressed her, formal.

 Mother?
 So that's my boss?
 Tch.
 That witch.